NethServer/ns8-docs/file_server.rst

 ===========

 The ``File server`` application is built with `Samba
 <http://www.samba.org>`_.
-It provide shared folders and home directories to
+It provides shared folders and home directories to
 users and groups of an Active Directory domain.

 This application is available by installing a Samba account provider (see